muratdem1r/vercel-expenses/README.md

 # vercel-expenses
-Learning React and Publish in Vercel
+Learning React and Publish to Vercel